SamOBrienOlinger/PP4/README.md

 ### **[Back to top button](#back-to-top-button)**

-  - When the user clicks on an option to open a new page opens they are brought lower down the screen to enhance their experience and meet their expectations of arriving on the page they chose.
-Due to this a 'Back to top' button was introduced for the user to navigate across the website more easily.
+  - When the user clicks on an option to open a new page, they are brought lower down the screen of the new page. this feature aims to enhance their experience and meet their expectations of arriving on the new page they chose.
+In order to allow the user to navigate across the website more easily a 'Back to top' button was introduced.
+This button brings the user to the same navigation bar and hero image they are already familiar with using from the homepage.
+This is consistent across the website.

     ![Back-to-top-button](assets/README.md-images/README.md-Back-to-top-button.jpg)